EXCCoin/exccwallet/rpc/documentation/api.md

 tracked by the wallet.

 In order to use this service, the wallet must have already been loaded.
-Most operations fail if the wallet is not connected to an underlying dcrd instance (when running in regular RPC mode) or to remote peers (when running in SPV mode).
+Most operations fail if the wallet is not connected to an underlying exccd instance (when running in regular RPC mode) or to remote peers (when running in SPV mode).

 **Methods**